 Community Pharmacy Residency

-The Kennedy Pharmacy Innovation Center and the South Carolina College of Pharmacy partner with a variety of community-based pharmacy practice sites to offer post-graduate residency training to develop practitioners with strong clinical skills, business and entrepreneurship skills, and the ability to implement sustainable pharmacist services.
+The Kennedy Pharmacy Innovation Center and the University of South Carolina College of Pharmacy partner with a variety of community-based pharmacy practice sites to offer post-graduate residency training to develop practitioners with strong clinical skills, business and entrepreneurship skills, and the ability to implement sustainable pharmacist services.

 PGY1 Community-Based Pharmacy Residency Program

 The University of South Carolina College of Pharmacy Community-Based Pharmacy Residency Program is designed to build upon the Doctor of Pharmacy (PharmD) education and outcomes to develop community-based pharmacist practitioners with diverse patient care, leadership, and education skills who are eligible to pursue advanced training opportunities including postgraduate year two (PGY2) residencies and professional certifications.